sebnozzi/miniscript.ts/ROADMAP.md

   - ability for deferred-result intrinsics (like "loadImage", httpGet, etc.)
   - version
   - stackTrace
+- Investigate using JS's "String" objects for strings so that refEquals behaves like C# miniScript.
+Right now we are using primitive strings and there is no way to tell one reference from the other.
+There is no official test for this.
 - Implement importing of modules
 - Scientific notation (big?) numbers
   - How is this done?